krishshah26/IPL-Data-Analysis-/README.md

 ## 🚀 About Me
 Hello! 👋 My name is Krish Shah, and I am a passionate Data Analyst and aspiring Data Engineer with a strong foundation in data-driven problem-solving and technical innovation.
 With a keen interest in leveraging technology to extract meaningful insights from complex datasets, I specialize in creating robust, scalable solutions for data analysis and visualization.
+I am driven by the intersection of data science, engineering, and analytics, aiming to create impactful outcomes in the world of technology.